Periscope: Early examples

 Johannes Hevelius described an early periscope (which he called a "polemoscope") with lenses in 1647 in his work Selenographia, sive Lunae descriptio [Selenography, or an account of the Moon].
 Hevelius saw military applications for his invention.

+Mikhail Lomonosov invented an "optical tube" which was similar to a periscope.
+In 1834, it was used in a submarine, designed by Karl Andreevich Schilder.

 In 1854, Hippolyte Marié-Davy invented the first naval periscope, consisting of a vertical tube with two small mirrors fixed at each end at 45°.
 Simon Lake used periscopes in his submarines in 1902.
 Sir Howard Grubb perfected the device in World War I. Morgan Robertson (1861–1915) claimed to have tried to patent the periscope: he described a submarine using a periscope in his fictional works.

 Periscopes, in some cases fixed to rifles, served in World War I (1914–1918) to enable soldiers to see over the tops of trenches, thus avoiding exposure to enemy fire (especially from snipers).
-The periscope rifle also saw use during the war – this was an infantry rifle sighted by means of a periscope, so the shooter could aim fire the weapon from a safe position below the trench parapet.
+The periscope rifle also saw use during the war – this was an infantry rifle sighted by means of a periscope, so the shooter could aim and fire the weapon from a safe position below the trench parapet.

-During World War II (1939–1945), artillery observers and officers used specifically-manufactured periscope binoculars with different mountings.
+During World War II (1939–1945), artillery observers and officers used specifically manufactured periscope binoculars with different mountings.
 Some of them also allowed estimating the distance to a target, as they were designed as stereoscopic rangefinders.